TRACK CHAIRS

 • Business Ethics and KM – what can KM contribute to doing well by doing good?

-This minitrack welcomes all types of contributions, both conceptual and empirical, using a variety of methods to provide new insights into the first steps of a research agenda for KM of the future.
+This minitrack welcomes all types of contributions, both conceptual and empirical, using a variety of methods to provide new insights for the future of KM as well as futuring as an important part of KM.
+Therefore, papers in this minitrack can and should explicitly provide the basis for more speculative future-leaning conceptualizations of phenomena within the discipline of KM.

 Minitrack Co-Chairs: